Surferlul/Surferlul.github.io/_posts/2022-07-21-input-to-vm.md

 # Setting up the script

 Now install [remote-evdev-python](https://github.com/Surferlul/remote-evdev-python) on your host and guest machine.
-For this you need a minimum python version of 3.10 with pip installed.
+For this, you need a minimum Python version of 3.10 with pip installed.

 ~~~bash
 git clone https://github.com/Surferlul/remote-evdev-python